STEAMROLLER PRINT PROJECT

 Since it's initial year, the project has grown to not only include students from the university but also area students from local elementary schools, middle schools and high schools, along with students from neighboring institutions and artists from the community.

-We have now moving into our seventeenth year of the project.
+We are now moving into our eighteenth year of the project.
 For more information on the Steamroller Print Project, go to 2017 Upcoming Event or enjoy looking at images/videos from past events found under the menu on this website.

 For information regarding the Steamroller Print Project, please contact: